cinghie/wordpress-starter-pack/wp-content/plugins/wp-optimize/readme.txt

 * <strong>WP-CLI support:</strong> provides a way to manage optimizations from command-line interface if you have lots of sites
 * <strong>Lazy Loading:</strong> load only the images and part of a web-page when it is visible to the user so they can see something very quickly.
 * <strong>Optimization Preview:</strong> gives users the ability to preview, select and remove data and records available for optimization from the database.
+* <strong>Preload key requests:</strong> preload assets such as web fonts and icon fonts, as recommended by Google PageSpeed Insights.
 * <strong>Premium support</strong> - caching is one of the most complex things you can do for a website, so premium support offers you peace of mind there’s someone to talk quickly to if you need any technical answers or help configuring the optimizations of cache settings for your website.

 = Translations =